tungphaam/cs506-final-project/README.md

 ### Data Collection

-We will use publicly available datasets, including:
+I will use publicly available datasets, including:
 - **Operating Budget Data**: The detailed breakdown of the operating budget for the City of Boston.
 It should provide information on the budget allocations for different departments, services, and personnel expenses such as teachers, police officers, and firefighters.
     - [OPERATING BUDGET](https://data.boston.gov/dataset/operating-budget/resource/8f2971f0-7a0d-401d-8376-0289e3b810ba)
 - **Capital Budget Data**: The capital budget for the City of Boston, specifying the funding sources, project descriptions, and budget allocations for acquiring or improving physical assets owned by the city.